SEHH helps in Sri Lanka and Sierra Leone

 Oblates of Mary Immaculate (OMI)

 The north of Sri Lanka has been severely underdeveloped due to the years of struggle between Tamil rebels and the government army.
 One of the organizations that is working with and between the residents is OMI.
 The "Fathers", tough hitters, are active at various locations in rural areas.
 They participate in community building, educate young people, help small farmers and exploit agricultural land themselves.
 We work closely here with Havonos from Raalte and Rockids from Hilversum, who operate on the same basis as SEHH.
-In 2020 we are contributing to a "Learning Work Farm", the construction of a Pre-School and the organization of computer lessons.
+In 2022 we are contributing to a Home Garden project, education for youngsters and the organization of computer lessons.

 This active priest also works in the backward north of Sri Lanka.
-In 2020, we help him guiding and financing talented young people who are studying.
+Since 2020, we help him guiding and financing talented young people who are studying.

 Board meeting SEHH: Sita, Nellie, Tineke and Piet